ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ### Updating Authentication Credentials

 A Publisher with node name NODENAME can contact the KDC to upload a new authentication credential to use in the security group with name GROUPNAME, and replace the currently stored one.
-To this end, it sends a CoAP POST request to its associated sub-resource /ace-group/GROUPNAME/nodes/NODENAME/cred.
-The KDC replaces the stored authentication credential of this Client for the group GROUPNAME with the one specified in the request.
+To this end, the Publisher sends a CoAP POST request to its associated sub-resource /ace-group/GROUPNAME/nodes/NODENAME/cred at the KDC.

+Following a successful processing of the request, the KDC replaces the stored authentication credential of this Client for the group GROUPNAME with the one specified in the request.

 ### Removal from a Group

 A Client with node name NODENAME can actively request to leave the security group with name GROUPNAME.
-In this case, the Client sends a CoAP DELETE request to the associated sub-resource /ace-group/GROUPNAME/nodes/NODENAME at the KDC.
+To this end, the Client sends a CoAP DELETE request to the associated sub-resource /ace-group/GROUPNAME/nodes/NODENAME at the KDC.
 The KDC can also remove a group member due to any of the reasons described in {{Section 5 of I-D.ietf-ace-key-groupcomm}}.

 ### Rekeying a Group {#rekeying}

-The KDC MUST trigger a group rekeying as described in {{Section 6 of I-D.ietf-ace-key-groupcomm}} due to a change in the group membership or the current group keying material approaching its expiration time.
+The KDC MUST trigger a group rekeying as described in {{Section 6 of I-D.ietf-ace-key-groupcomm}} due to a change in the group membership or to the current group keying material approaching its expiration time.
 The KDC MAY trigger regularly scheduled update of the group keying material.

 Upon generating the new group keying material and before starting its distribution, the KDC MUST increment the version number of the group keying material.
 The KDC MUST preserve the current value of the Sender ID of each member in that group.
 The KDC MUST also generate a new Group Identifier (Gid) for the group, and use it as identifier of the new group key provided through the group rekeying and hereafter to Clients (re-)joining the security group (see {{join-response}}).